Before you start

-Before you start — three things
+Before you start — two things

-2. You're not expected to know this already
+1. You're not expected to know this already

 ⚠️ Don't skip the quizzes.
 Both courses have quick-check questions.
 Answer them before clicking through — even on topics you think you know.
 The quizzes catch subtle misunderstandings that cost real money later.